 For all tourists arriving into Italy from outside the European community

 Goods purchased outside the European community, or purchased in duty-free shops.
 The following allowances apply to travellers arriving into Italy from outside the European community: 200 cigarettes or 50 cigars, 2 litres of table wine or 1 litre of alcohol.

 When travelling across the countries of the European community, there are no customs to pass through.
 But, if you are planning to carry a large quantity of goods you should check the up-to-date European community regulations.

-Travelling from Italy to the U.S.
+Travelling from Italy to the USA

-Tip - If you have purchased expensive items (Jewellery & Clothing) throwaway the packaging they came in, and when possible try to wear them.
-Usually the custom officials are more interested in your luggage than what you are carrying.
-Always remember the line " I bought this last time I was in Italy”.
-Counterfeit products purchased in Italy like the Gucci bags you'll find available for sale by street vendors may look like a good bargain at 15€ or less.
-But, if the custom officials catch you with one of these items the fines will amount to more than you would have paid for the legitimate item in a Gucci store.
+Tip - If you have purchased expensive items (jewellery & clothing), throw away the packaging, and where possible, try to wear them.
+Usually, the customs public officials are more interested in your luggage than what you put on.
+In case, remember that you can say “I bought it last time I was in Italy”.
+Counterfeit items purchased in Italy, like “false” Gucci bags for sale from peddlers, may look like a good bargain costing 15 EUR, or less.
+But, if the customs public officials catch you with one of these items, the fine will amount to more than what you would have paid for the legitimate item in a “true” Gucci store.

 Travelling from Italy to the United Kingdom or other European countries

 If your journey was wholly within the European community, you will not have to pass through customs.
 But, if you are planning to carry a large quantity of goods you should check the up-to-date European community regulations.